spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-custom-registries/deploy-external-registry.md

   - 8 GB memory
   - 50 GB storage

-- [Git](https://cli.github.com/manual/installation).
+- [Git](https://git-scm.com/downloads).
 You can ensure git installation by issuing the `git --version` command.

 - [Docker Engine](https://docs.docker.com/engine/install/) version 18.09.x or later.
 You can use the `docker --version` command to view the existing Docker version.

   - You should have root-level or `sudo` privileges on your Linux machine to create privileged containers.

-- A [Spectro Cloud](https://console.spectrocloud.com) account.
+- A [Palette](https://console.spectrocloud.com) account.
 If you have not signed up, you can sign up for a [free trial](https://www.spectrocloud.com/free-tier/).

 - Palette registration token for pairing Edge hosts with Palette.
 You will need tenant admin access to Palette to